 - Search for orcas and minke whales in the icy bays

 - Observe busy penguin colonies building their nests, and perhaps catch a glimpse of penguin chicks as they hatch

 - Join the exclusive polar plunge club and dive into the beautiful antarctic waters

 - ANP140G; ANP148S; ANP141G; ANP142G; ANP149S: 138 passengers (including kayakers)

 In true expedition style we encourage exploration and adventure, offering flexibility in challenging environments in a way that puts you among the action to see and do as much as possible.
 This itinerary is only a guide and subject to change due to ice and weather conditions.

 Day 1 Arrival airport transfer and overnight in Ushuaia

-Arrive in Ushuaia, where you will be met by a representative of Aurora Expeditions and transferred to your group hotel (preferred flights only).
+Arrive in Ushuaia, where you will be met by a representative of Aurora Expeditions and transferred to your group hotel.
 Upon arrival at your included hotel, kindly remind hotel check-in staff to provide you with Aurora Expeditions cabin tags.
 Please clearly label the tags with your name and ship cabin number.

 Day 2 Embarkation Day